Shayan-To/SudoWin/trunk/sudo/Readme.txt

 8) Set the Sudo service to start automatically.

-7) Copy the Sudo.ConsoleApplication.exe file to your %SystemRoot%\system32 directory.
+7) Copy the file "Sudo.ConsoleApplication.exe" to your %SystemRoot%\system32 directory.
 Alternatively you could also create a new directory for this file, but if you do be sure to include the new directory in the System PATH variable so that it is executable from any location.
+I also renamed the file to "sudo.exe" to coincide with its impetus program.

 8) That's it!
 You should be able to run any command through Sudo now.
 Be sure to read about the Sudoers data source.